stamen/maptcha-v2/README.md

 Getting Links to Editable Maps
 ------------------------------

-YOTB provides a list of maps in JSON form at [yotb.stamen.com/maps](http://yotb.stamen.com/maps).
+Maptcha provides a list of maps in JSON form at <instance>/maps.
 Historypin should use this feature to generate listings on a page, treating YOTB as an external service.

 Show Visitors a Single Map to Place
 -----------------------------------